-A Basic Cremation Inc. costs significantly less than most funeral homes, please see our basic package.
-Optional extras such as the purchase of an urn, viewing, dressing, witnessing the cremation start, transfer from a private residence (for an expected home-death), rush transfer, after hours transfer (4pm to 9am–Monday to Friday, weekends, govt. stat. holidays), heavy-duty cremation container and extended cremation fee (for individuals 300lb and over), or sea scattering of the ashes do incur optional additional fees.
-We will gladly quote additional items over the phone and will mail or email our current price list to you upon request.
+A Basic Cremation Inc. costs significantly LESS, please see our Basic Package page.
+Optional extras such as the purchase of an urn, viewing, dressing, witnessing the start of the cremation, transfer from a private residence (for an expected home-death), rush transfer, after-hours/weekend/holiday transfer, ‘300lbs and over transfer, container and cremation surcharge’ (for individuals 300lb and over), or permanent scattering of the ashes will incur additional fees – PLEASE REQUEST OUR CURRENT PRICE LIST.

 What if we want to have a viewing or witness the start of the cremation?

-This can be arranged with sufficient notice.
-In this instance, you would have to go to the crematory and additional fees for viewing or witnessing the start of the cremation will apply.
-Viewing involves additional work and the use of the viewing room, and witnessing the start of the cremation does interrupt the crematorium’s busy schedule.
-Within a short time, we expect to have our very own, centrally-located crematory which will eliminate some of these additional fees, but for the moment, the crematory we use exclusively charges these additional fees.
+This can be arranged with sufficient notice, and only in this instance would you have to go to the crematory in Abbotsford, which levies additional fees for a viewing and witnessing the start of the cremation.
+Viewing does involve some additional work, and the use of the viewing room and witnessing the start of the cremation does interrupt the crematorium's busy schedule, hence the additional fees.

 What if we don’t want the ashes back?